nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Controlling total leave for an employee

 You can set the total leave available for an **incoming new** employee when adding them to the database.
 This can be done by including the optional leave field, `l/`, when using the `add` command.

+While we do set the inital value of total leaves as 14 by default, this could be useful for leaves that are carried over, or other special leaves and circumstances.

 Example: `add n/Yi Long Ma j/Chief Operating Officer d/General Management l/20` adds an employee, and specifies his **total leave** to be **20**.